 YOU – Your family can also accidentally infect your pets by stepping in an infected area and bringing germs inside on the soles of your shoes!
 All it takes is someone walking across the living room carpet and having your pet licking or rolling in the same area to spread infection.

 It’s the law – in New Jersey, rabies vaccines are required for all cats and dogs, even those living indoors.
 These vaccines protect your pet from a fatal disease and you from heartbreak and loss.
 If your unvaccinated pet bites someone, the law could mandate that they are euthanized.
 The alternative could be a strict quarantine, at your expense, to make sure that your pet is rabies-free.
 Since rabies is communicable to humans, the safest route is vaccination.

 Core Vaccines For Indoor Pets

 A core vaccine is one that all pets receive, with few exceptions.
 These recommendations are usually made because a disease is either deadly to the pet, or is zoonotic.
 In cats, core vaccines are feline distemper and rabies.
 In dogs, core vaccines include canine distemper, rabies, parvovirus, adenovirus, and parainfluenza.
 Your veterinarian will come up with a plan for your pet that fits with her individual needs.

 Zoonotic and infectious diseases are a fact of life no matter where you and your pet live.
-Year round protection through vaccination is an effective way to not only protect your pet, but other ets and your family, as well.
+Year-round protection through vaccination is an effective way to not only protect your pet but other pets and your family, as well.
 Talk to us about your pet’s lifestyle.
 As an AAHA hospital, we can tailor a vaccination program that protects her no matter what happens in her life.

-Call us with questions or concerns about vaccines for indoor pets, or schedule an appointment today.
+Call us at (201) 800-6039 with questions or concerns about vaccines for indoor pets, or schedule an appointment today.